Observatory

 More upgrades include a new weather station on the roof next to our observatory dome that was manufactured by Ambient.
 It provides real-time temperature, wind speed and direction, humidity, rainfall measurements, and other weather-related information.
 It also has a camera that records the weather in real time for future study.
 Another new upgrade includes a large touchscreen monitor in the observatory that allows us to change information on the screen with the touch of a finger.
 It also allows us to control the new telescope and gives our guests a chance to view what the telescope is seeing without having to look through the eyepiece.

-The Observatory is open for night sky viewing on the last Friday of every month during Nights at the Museum and for solar viewing on select Saturdays.
+The Observatory is open for night sky viewing by appointment for groups or on select special evening events.
+Follow our Observatory YouTube Channel for the latest updates and offerings!
 All viewing sessions are weather permitting.

 Funding for this project was provided by the Marmot Foundation.